dawaedina27/Reusable-Sanitary_Pads_Making/README.md

 Identify and select the tools and materials required.

 ### Step two
-Make your pad template (You can use paper, box, or fly wood for making the template/pad cutting guide)
+Make your pad template, you can use paper, box, or fly wood for making the template/pad cutting guide.
-* Make one to help in cutting the piece of cotton into a long shape with rounded ends like in the pictures below 15cm X 29cm
+Make one to help cutting the piece of cotton into a long shape with rounded edges like in the pictures below 15cm X 29cm.

 <p align="center" width="100%">
 <img width="600" src="Images/2-1.jpg" alt="First step of the pads making"/><br><em>Template for the pad</em></p>

 Output:
 <p align="center" width="100%">
 <img width="600" src="Images/2-2.jpg" alt="First step of the pads making"/><br><em>First outcome</em></p>

-Make the second one to help in cutting the plastic piece and it should be slightly larger than the cotton piece it should be 16cm X 30Ccm.
+Make the second one to help cutting the plastic piece.
+It should be slightly larger than the cotton piece, 16cm X 30cm.

 <p align="center" width="100%">
 <img src="Images/2-3.jpg" alt="Cut the template for the plastic piece" width="600"/><br><em>Second template for the fabric</em></p>

-Make the third one to help in cutting the fabric and make sure it’s longer than the previously cut pieces and with wings on the edges of the long sides
+Make the third one to help cutting the fabric.
+Make sure it’s longer than the previously one and with wings on the edges of the long sides.

 <p align="center" width="100%">
 <img src="Images/2-5.jpg" alt="Cut the template for the fabric" width="600"/><br><em>Third template for the fabric</em></p>